Skip to content

 Democracy

-• A school focus on oracy and use of 'talk rules' in class.
+As a school we focus on oracy and the use of 'talk rules' in class.

-• Children are involved in school decisions such as interviewing candidates, reviewing school environment and voting for activities and clubs.
+Children are involved in school decisions, such as interviewing candidates, reviewing the school environment and voting for activities and clubs.

 Rule of Law

-• Class rules and school rules in place and discussed regularly.
+Class rules and school rules are in place and discussed regularly.

 Individual Liberty

-• Behaviour is discussed as choices, rather than reflection of character.
+Behaviour is discussed as choices, rather than a reflection of character.

 Mutual Respect